 You should read this prospectus and any applicable prospectus supplement carefully before you invest in the Notes.
 The Notes are our general unsecured obligations and are subordinated in right of payment to all of our present and future senior debt.
-As of December 31, 2019, we had approximately \$53,931,000 in debt outstanding that ranks equal or senior to the Notes, including approximately \$20,308,000 in Notes issued pursuant to our prior offerings of Notes.
+As of December 31, 2022, we had approximately \$47,097,000 in debt outstanding that ranks equal or senior to the Notes, including approximately \$21,576,000 in Notes issued pursuant to this offering and our prior offerings of Notes.
 We expect to incur additional debt in the future, including, without limitation, the Notes offered pursuant to this prospectus and senior debt.